FP Markets vs Eightcap 2026

 Dive deeper: Best Copy Trading Platforms.

-FP Markets and Eightcap both give traders a solid mix of platform choices and useful tools.
-Each broker offers free demo trading, Windows desktop software, web-based access, copy trading, MetaTrader 4, and MetaTrader 5, plus the option to place trades straight from charts.
-They also both earn 4 out of 5 stars for Trading Platforms and Tools, so either one should feel familiar to many traders looking for common features and easy access.
+FP Markets and Eightcap both give traders a solid set of platform choices, including free demo accounts, Windows desktop downloads, web-based trading, MetaTrader 4, MetaTrader 5, and the ability to place trades straight from a chart.
+Each broker also earns a 4-star rating for Trading Platforms and Tools, so both offer a good overall experience for traders who want familiar, easy-to-use software and practice features before using real money.

-The main difference is that FP Markets also offers its own in-house platform, while Eightcap does not.
-That extra option may matter if you want something beyond the standard third-party platforms.
-In ForexBrokers.com’s rankings for Trading Platforms and Tools, FP Markets places higher at #22 out of 36 brokers, compared with Eightcap at #31, which suggests FP Markets has a slight edge overall in this category.
+The biggest difference is that FP Markets offers its own in-house trading platform and copy trading, while Eightcap does not offer either of those options.
+That gives FP Markets the edge for traders who want more platform variety or want to follow other traders’ strategies.
+This also shows in their ForexBrokers.com rankings for Trading Platforms and Tools, where FP Markets places higher at #22 out of 36 brokers, compared with Eightcap at #31.

 | Feature |